-If at any time an instructor feels that a student's behavior or care has endangered the well-being of a patient or others, or the behavior is inappropriate, the instructor may choose to dismiss him/her for the day, and refer them to the Nurse Administrator, and/or the Clinical/Skills Lab Coordinator.
-Inappropriate behaviors include but not limited to any verbal or non-verbal behaviors deemed inappropriate by the instructor or clinical facility staff such as sleeping, stealing, HIPAA violation, dress code violation, leaving site without notifying the instructor, or altercation between students, staff or instructor.
+If at any time a clinical instructor feels that a student's behavior or care has endangered the well-being of a patient or others, violated any clinical rules or policies or otherwise engaged in inappropriate behavior, the instructor may choose to dismiss him/her for the day, and refer them to the Nurse Administrator, and/or the Clinical/Skills Lab Coordinator for further appropriate discipline.
+Inappropriate behaviors include but not limited to sleeping, stealing, HIPAA violation, dress code violation, leaving a site without notifying the instructor, disrespectful behavior toward the instructor, other students or staff, or altercation between students, staff, clients, or instructors.
 The instructor will consult with the Nurse Administrator and the Clinical/Skills Lab Coordinator.
 The student will be given due process before a decision is made.
-In place of probation, the Nurse Administrator may issue a notice to the student that he or she is being dismissed.
+The Nurse Administrator may impose appropriate discipline, up to and including probation or dismissal from the program.